seabirdshanty/seabirdshanty/README.md

 ### Who's this?

-Hi, I'm Jam/Artemis, a non-bi-nary WebMage. seabirdshanty, or Byrdie, is my pseud for Coding and Web Development.
+Hi, I'm Jamie, a non-bi-nary WebMage. seabirdshanty is my pseud for Coding and Web Development.

 I enjoy coding for the sole passion of making really awesome fanshrines & fansites, and making the creation of these fansites easy and accessible for anyone intrested.
 Currently learning Advanced PHP and Laravel.